Managing and Using MariaDB Databases in ServBay

 localhost

-1After executing this command, you’ll be prompted for your password.
+1After entering the command, you'll be prompted for your password.
 Replace

 your_username

-with your actual database username.Connect using Unix socket: Specify the path to the Unix domain socket file.
-This method is typically faster than TCP/IP:
+with your actual database username.Connect via Socket: Specify the path to the Unix domain socket file, which is typically faster than TCP/IP connection.

 bashmysql -u your_username -p -S /Applications/ServBay/tmp/mysql.sock

-1By default, ServBay places the MariaDB socket file at
+1By default, ServBay places MariaDB’s socket file at

 /Applications/ServBay/tmp/mysql.sock